-Remember that we have your entire application — work history, letters of reference, short-answer responses, etc. — to learn what you have accomplished and the type of impact you have made.
+Remember that we have your entire application — resume, work history, activities and interests, letters of reference, etc. — to learn what you have accomplished and the type of impact you have made.
 Your task in this first essay is to connect the people, situations, and events in your life with the values you adhere to and the choices you have made.
 This essay gives you a terrific opportunity to learn about yourself!

-Many good essays describe the “what,” but great essays move to the next order and describe how and why these “whats” have influenced your life.
-The most common mistake applicants make is spending too much time describing the “what” and not enough time describing how and why these guiding forces have shaped your behavior, attitudes, and objectives in your personal and professional lives.
+Many essays describe the “what,” but good essays move beyond this and describe how and why these “whats” have influenced your life.
+The most common mistake applicants make is spending too much time describing the “what” at the expense of how and why these guiding forces have shaped your behavior, attitudes, and objectives.
 Please be assured that we do appreciate and reward thoughtful self-assessment and appropriate levels of self-disclosure.

 Good People Can Give Bad Advice

-Moving beyond the specific essay and short-answer questions, I’d like to address a couple of myths.
+Moving beyond the specific essay questions, I’d like to address a couple of myths.

 Myth #1: Tell the Committee on Admissions “what makes you unique” in your essays.